tkashem/graceful/priority-fairness/filter-latency/readme.md

 ```

 - `WithArtificialDelayAdder` adds `~1s` delay to requests coming from the `delay-adder` user.
-- `withDecorateFilterBefore` tracks `A`, when APF filter has started.
+- `TrackStarted` tracks `A`, when APF filter has started.
-- `withDecorateFilterAfter` tracks `B`,  when APF filter has started the next handler in the chain.
+- `TrackCompleted` tracks `B`,  when APF filter has started the next handler in the chain.

 Finally, set a hig enough value for in flight settings so that the traffic from the test is not throttled by APF.
 The traffic
 from the test is categorized as `flow-schema=global-default` and `priority-level=global-default`